isabella232/journey-optimizer-learn.en/help/report-and-monitor/live-and-global-reports.md

 ---
 title: Live and global reports
-description: Learn how to access and analyze journey and delivery live and global reports.
+description: Learn the difference between live and global reports, how to access and analyze the Journey and the Message specific reports, and how to modify the report dashboards.
-kt: 7677
+kt: 7690
-thumbnail: 333998
+thumbnail: 334108.jpg
 feature: Reporting
 doc-type: feature video
 team: PM